vm137/movie-theater/README.md

-Skeleton project for Spring Core MOOC course on university.epam.com
+Spring Core MOOC course on university.epam.com

 Clone the repository using your EPAM's login and password.